xaviranik/boostimer/readme.txt

 = What happens to the Product after applying sale and restock timer together? =

-Initially it shows the sale timer, when sale ends and there's no product available, the restock timer appears automatically.
+Initially it shows the sale timer, when sale ends and there's no product available, the stock timer appears automatically.

-= I set up the timer but it's not showing on the frontend.
+= I set up the timer, but it's not showing on the frontend.
 What's the problem? =

 Make sure, the global settings are turned on for each timer.
 For more information, [Admin Dashboard Settings](https://boostimer.netlify.app/usage/dashboard)